|Home EMF Measurement and Analysis|

 At 30k Hz the magnitude of the noise has not increase significantly to the house electricity, however one can observe that the 30k Hz waves are more distinct.
 The 1 M Hz noise is hard to see, however, the magnitude is actually less than the house electricity without the computer on.
 Though there is more of a digitized look, which means there are higher frequencies involved.
-One can dispute whether the noise produced by the computer is significant to cause biological affects.
-Though the noise is measureable and clearly visible.
+From this data one would tend to dispute whether the conducted noise produced by the computer is significant to cause biological affects.
+Though the noise is measurable and clearly visible.

-TVs can be a serious nuisance to sensitive people even as far as 30 feet away.
+TVs can be a serious nuisance to sensitive people even as far as 50 feet away.
 Here's a look to see whether a TV in a condo next door can pollute electricity.
 This is a condo's (fairly clean) electricity with the TV off, TV Off (30k Hz), and then with the TV on TV On (30k Hz).
 There's a very subtle difference and it's not reproducible.
-This means most of the electrosmog from the TV is radiating rather than conducting over the wires.
+This means the electrosmog from the TV is mostly radiating, at least with the primitive data from an oscilloscope.
+But a spectrum analyzer is the tool for this job.
 Lastly, here's a pic of the power filtered with a shunt capacitor TV Off Filtered It's nice and clean with the 1 mega hz common mode noise nearly non-existent.
-Without the filter it had a amplitude of 0.15 volts, and caused the fuzzy affect.
+Without the filter it had a amplitude of 0.15 volts, and caused a fuzzy affect.